KiwisAndApples/KiwisAndApples.github.io/docs/ut_extension/gui_test/configuration/runner.md

 # Test Runner Settings

+## Javascript
-The test runner is configured via 2 means: throught VSCode or with config files.
+The test runner is configured via 2 means: throught VSCode and with config files.

-## VSCode settings
+#### VSCode settings

 Open your VSCode settings `File > Preferences > Settings` or `CTRL + ,` (Windows and Linux) or `CMD + ,` (Macos).
 Then search for "Ponicode"